csail-csg/riscy-OOO/README.md

 - `RISCY_HOME/connectal`: contains the Connectal repo, which is the framework we are using for software-FPGA communication.

 - `RISCY_HOME/tools`: contains the RISC-V toolchain, the Linux kernel, and some prebuilt Linux images.

+## VC707 FPGA
+It is also possible to run the design on a VC707 FPGA, but the VC707 FPGA can only hold 1 core.
+We connect a VC707 FPGA to a Ubuntu machine through PCIe.
+The Ubuntu machine should be setup following the steps in the [Getting Started on a Local Ubuntu Machine](#getting-started-on-a-local-ubuntu-machine) section.

+The communication through the PCIe link may not be very stable, because the version of Connectal (`$RISCY_HOME/connectal`) in this repo is not the latest.
+These issues have been fixed in the latest version of Connectal, but we have not got a chance to upgrade to the latest version.
+Therefore, we suggest to use AWS if possible.

+- Build for VC707 FPGA.
+We are using Xilinx Vivado 2015.4 on Ubuntu 14.04 or Ubuntu 16.04.
+(Higher Vivado versions may fail.)
+Also make sure that `vivado` is in PATH.
+VC707 shoud only be able to hold 1 core.

+        $ cd $RISCY_HOME/procs/RV64G_OOO
+        $ make build.vc707 CORE_NUM=1 USER_CLK_PERIOD=40 # use a slower clock

+    The build result will be in `$RISCY_HOME/procs/build/RV64G_OOO.core_1.core_SMALL.cache_LARGE.weak.deadlock_check/vc707/bin`.
+    The other build options can be passed to the makefile as in AWS.

+- Boot Linux on FPGA.
+Since VC707 only has 1GB DRAM, we boot Linux with 1GB memory.

+        $ $RISCY_HOME/procs/build/RV64G_OOO.core_1.core_SMALL.cache_LARGE.weak.check_deadlock/vc707/bin/ubuntu.exe --core-num 1 --mem-size 1024  --ignore-user-stucks 1000000 -- /path/to/bbl

+    The above command will automaticall program the FPGA.
+    If it is the first time to program the VC707 FPGA, the program may fail to run.
+    Just reboot the machine and re-run the above command.

 ## Publication